When Scores Learn Geometry: Rate Separations under the Manifold Hypothesis: Scale Separation in Existing Generative Learning: Geometry versus Distribution

 Before presenting our result, we impose the following assumption on the recovered distribution. \begin{assumption} We denote the log-density of the recovered distribution as $-f_{\sigma} \coloneqq \log \pi_{\sigma}(x)$, and assume that $f_{\sigma}$ is $C^1(K)$.
 Furthermore, we impose the following conditions: \begin{enumerate} \item There exists a compact set $K \subset \bR^d$ with $T_{\cM}(\epsilon) \subset K$ such that the density concentrates on $K$ as $\sigma \to 0$, i.e., $ \lim_{\sigma \to 0} \int_{K} \pi_{\sigma}(x)\, dx = 1$. \item $K$ is uniformly rectifiably path-connected, meaning that for any two points $x, y \in K$, there exists a path in $K$ connecting $x$ and $y$ whose length is uniformly bounded for all $x,y \in K$. \end{enumerate} \end{assumption}

-\begin{remark} We believe our assumptions are already reflected in practice: Many diffusion models apply clipping to generated samples~\citep{ho2020denoising,saharia2022photorealistic} (e.g., constraining each pixel value to $[-1,1]$), which confines all samples to a compact set---our $K$ in the assumptions.
-Moreover, such regular sets are naturally uniformly rectifiably path-connected. \end{remark}
+\begin{remark} We believe our assumptions are already reflected in practice: Since $\pi_\sigma$ represents the effective distribution of the generated samples, it can incorporate standard constraints such as data clipping (e.g., to $[-1, 1]$) used in many diffusion models~\citep{ho2020denoising,saharia2022photorealistic}.
+This ensures the generated density concentrates on a compact set $K$ as required.
+Furthermore, such regular sets are naturally uniformly rectifiably path-connected. \end{remark}

 We are ready to state our main result in this section; see \Cref{subsec:proof_scale} for the proof. \begin{theorem} Suppose \Cref{assumption:manifold,assumption:pdata,assumption:learned_score} hold.
 Denote the score error as